SD123456789/IP-search_within_ACpolicy/README.md

     Name of the Access Control Policy and the specific Access Control Policy Rule that contains the IP address (if it exists).

 Author: Sudhir H Desai <suddesai@cisco.com>
-This script can be executed on any platform that has python3 installed and the dependencies from **requirements.txt** installed.

 ## Use Case Description